linotmike/CapstoneThree_EasySho/README.md

 The E-Commerce API is a Java-based backend application built with Spring Boot.
 It supports a full-featured e-commerce system by providing RESTful endpoints to manage products, categories, user profiles, shopping carts, and orders.
 The API integrates with a MySQL database for persistent data storage and ensures efficient handling of API requests.

 This backend API interacts with a frontend project that uses JavaScript, jQuery and HTML to interact with the endpoints.

+Link to the frontend repo: https://github.com/linotmike/EasyShop-front-end

+Link to the deployed site:
 ## Table of Contents

 - [Usage](#usage)